renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_button_ext <ID> <data1> <data2> <data3> <data4> <button text> [handler] [output array]
 ```

-Creates string with button.
+Creates string with the button.
 Every button has an ID assigned – it is the first argument.
-Then go four user-data arguments – if handler will be invoked, the user-data will be passed to it along with the ID. `<button text>` is the label of the button. `[handler]` is the function name or inline code to be called at press of the button. `[output array]` name can be provided to have result appended to that array (the default array is `reply`).
-If handler has substring "internal" in it (in function name or in inline code), then it will be invoked without list restart.
-Otherwise, a list restart will be performed (this is like invoking JavaScript without web page reload, or doing the reload and calling code on the server side).
+Then go four user-data arguments – if the handler will be invoked, the user-data will be passed to it along with the ID. `<button text>` is the label of the button. `[handler]` is the function name or inline code to be called at the press of the button. `[output array]` name can be provided to have the result appended to that array (the default array is `reply`).
+If a handler has a substring "internal" in it (in function name or inline code), then it will be invoked without list restart.
+Otherwise, a list restart will be performed (this is like invoking JavaScript without web page reload, or doing the reload and calling code on the server-side).

 ---